sebastianczech/k8s-oci-tf-cloud/README.md

 ```

 In environment variables in Terraform Cloud multi-line values cannot be stored (PEM key has many lines), so as suggested on discussion [Multi-line Variable problem](https://discuss.hashicorp.com/t/multi-line-variable-problem/10750), private key was removed from environment variables in Terraform Cloud and stored as sensitive Terraform variable.

-## Provisioning

-At first to verify authentication from Terraform code, it was created simple code as [described on Terraform tutorial for Oracle Cloud](https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code?in=terraform/oci-get-started).